 Yes, you can!
 If, however, you will be a rookie studying abroad in the fall, your acceptance in the program may be deferred until the following year so you can attend our Fall Orientation (we understand that much of this is in flux due to the COVID-19 pandemic and will follow guidance from the University's Office of International Programs).
 If you are accepted to the Meiklejohn Program, we will work to pair you with a "Co-Meik" who will work with your advising group in the semester you're away.
 Letting us know that you're planning on going abroad will not hurt your chances of acceptance to the program.

 How are Meiklejohns and first-year advisors matched?

 Meiklejohns are assigned to faculty and staff first-year advisors by the Advising Team in the Dean of the College office.
 When making assignments, the Advising Team attempts to give first-year students in each advising group a variety of perspectives on academic life at Brown.
 For that reason, you may be paired with an advising partner from a discipline with which you have little experience.

-After Meiklejohns are accepted into the program, they will be given an opportunity to note a faculty or staff member has told you that he or she would like you to serve as his or her Meiklejohn, please note that in the appropriate portion application form.
-We will notify the advisor to confirm this information.
+After Meiklejohns are accepted into the program, they will be given an opportunity to note a faculty or staff member who they would like to work with.
+We will notify the advisor to confirm that this is a good match.
 We do our best to accommodate first-year advisors who request specific Meiklejohns as their advising partners.